Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/how_to_use_catalog_to_load_file.md

 # Load CMIP or CESM Model Output Files on Keeling with Catalog

-This tutorial is specifically for users who will use the File Catalog for either CMIP6 or CESM2 output.
+This tutorial is specifically for users who will use the File Catalog for either CMIP6 or CESM output.

 You should be able to access the catalogs nested in `/data/keeling/a/cristi` directory, but the full path are as follow: